-After twenty-five years of leading professional services organizations and managing the implementation of programs, Paul has most recently turned his attention to non-profit organizations.
+After more than twenty-five years of leading professional services organizations and managing the implementation of programs, Paul has turned his attention to non-profit organizations during the last several years.
 He brings a depth of experience in Program, Financial, and Human Resource management.
-His expertise in planning and implementing measurable process change is a vital component in addressing the challenges facing current non-profit managers.
+His expertise in planning and implementing measurable process change is a vital component is addressing the challenges facing current non-profit managers.

 Paul’s consulting and professional services background includes project and program management leadership roles in software, technology, and business process improvement engagements across many industries.
 He has been a key member of the consultancy teams at Ernst and Young, Electronic Data Systems, Relativity Technologies, and Hewlett Packard.

 Paul earned a Bachelors degree in Business Administration from Bryant University and completed his graduate studies in Management and Finance at Wayne State University.
-Paul serves on the Robert Franklin Black Scholarship committee and has established the Aunt Mae fund at the North Carolina Community Foundation.
-He is also active in the Leukemia and Lymphoma Society, and serves as President of his homeowners association.
-He lives in Raleigh with his wife Leslie.
+Paul serves on the Robert Franklin Black Scholarship committee and has established the Aunt Mae Fund at the North Carolina Community Foundation.
+He is also active in the Leukemia and Lymphoma Society and serves as President of his homeowners' association.